Ahmad Najib Aris: Background of the victim

 Ong went to the U.S. to study in university, and studied economics in Hawaii.
 She met her future husband Brandon Ong (王奕天 (Wáng Yìtiān)) in Los Angeles when she went there to seek employment, and they married in 2001.
-Brandon Ong was born to ethnic Chinese parents who immigrated from Singapore to U.S. more than 20 years prior to his wife's murder.
+Brandon Ong was born to ethnic Chinese parents who immigrated from Singapore to the U.S. more than 20 years prior to his wife's murder.
 Together, the couple settled in San Diego.

 Later on, in early 2003, Ong's father, Ong Bee Jeng was suffering from cancer and on 1 June 2003, together with her husband, Ong flew from the United States to Malaysia to visit her ailing father.
 Luckily, her father's condition improved and was recovering, and so Ong was set to return to the US on 14 June 2003.

 Kidnapping, rape and murder

 On 13 June 2003, the day before Canny Ong was due to return to USA by flight, she went out for a farewell dinner of steak and fried crabs with her family and close friends at Monde Restaurant, Bangsar Shopping Complex (BSC), Bangsar, Kuala Lumpur.

 After the meal, seeing that her mother had become tired, Ong offered to drive her mother back home before she continue with the farewell party, Ong returned to their car in the basement to pick up a parking ticket while her mother and sister waited at the Autopay machine.
 However, Ong never returned, for she was being abducted by Ahmad Najib bin Aris, who was then 27 years old.

 After waiting for 20 minutes, Ong's mother and sister became worried.
 Ong's sister made two calls to her handphone – the first was not answered while the second was converted to voicemail.
 Together, they both went to the car park and found their car - a purple Proton Tiara (WFN 6871 plate) - missing.
-After pleading with the security guards, the mother, the elder sister, Ong's friends, together wth the security personnel, viewed the CCTV footages and saw Ong being abducted by an unidentified person (Ahmad Najib).
+After pleading with the security guards, the mother, the elder sister, Ong's friends, together with the security personnel, viewed the CCTV footages and saw Ong being abducted by an unidentified person (Ahmad Najib).
 More than an hour after the woman's abduction, a police report was made.